yrhooke/exhibit/README.md

     - [X] test + prod use S3 to serve both
   - [X] setup proper CORS for Spaces
 - [X] remove all proprietary data from source control

-### in current branch

 - [X] fix workinexhibition
   - [X] can add
   - [X] can only add once

+### in current branch

+- [X] sort order for artworks size category desc then year desc then series id then title alphabetical

 ### next phase

+- [ ] categories for locations (clients, galleries, permanent, other)
+- [ ] use https everywhere
+- [ ] figure out how to back up the database + s3
 - [ ] add loading state for media upload
 - [ ] add pagination to search
-- [ ] sort order for artworks size category desc then year desc then series id then title alphabetical
+- [ ] handle null results for search
+- [ ] add clear search button

 ### Want for launch

+- [ ] js refactor - distribute what's necessary per template
+- [ ] improve performance if page loading this slow on prod
+- [ ] search forgets previous set status/medium/owner bug
 - [ ] general UI changes
   - [ ] match font sizes to rotemreshef.com
   - [ ] decide on all help texts